Paddling with kids on Lake Washington from REI's new boathouse. Credit: April Chan

 A one-hour rental time was perfect for our family.
 I don't think the kids would have tolerated sitting in one position much longer.
-They were both itching to try out the super-fun-looing new playground too.
+They were both itching to try out the super-fun-looking newer playground, too.

 Tips for parents

-The watercraft are rented out all day long to the general public so expect them to all be wet.
+The watercraft are rented out all day long to the general public so expect them to be all wet right from the start of your rental.
 Some kids, like mine, are more sensitive to this and it affected the overall experience.
 Kayak paddles also drip as you paddle.
 If it's hot enough, just put the kids in swimsuits and bring dry clothes.
-Mainly prep your kids ahead that they shouldn't expect to stay dry.
+Mainly, prep your kids ahead that they shouldn't expect to stay dry.

 There is no minimum age requirement for boat rentals as long as a parent or guardian signs the liability waiver.
 This means kids can be on their own stand-up paddleboards as long as they’re accompanied by an adult.

 We lucked out with finding a parking spot right in front of the new boathouse.
-But parking at Meydenbauer Bay Park is limited and on busy weekends, cars are lined up uphill from the park all along Lake Washington Blvd.
-The staff person we made our phone reservation with also warned us to arrive at least 15 minutes early to scout out parking.
+But parking at Meydenbauer Bay Park is limited and on busy weekends, cars are lined up uphill from the park all along Lake Washington Boulevard.
+Give yourself plenty of time to find parking in advance of your reserved rental.

 If you go...

-Summer hours: Both boathouses are open Wednesday–Sunday, 9 a.m.–6 p.m. (check website for holiday hours and year-round schedule)
+Open hours: Both boathouses are open Thursday–Sunday, 10 a.m.–8 p.m. (check website for seasonal changes in hours).